Zapier Integration Partner Tips and FAQs

 The existing app uses an authentication type (like Basic Auth, API Key, or OAuth), and your new app uses a different authentication type.
 This is a pretty big change, because all of the accounts that your users have connected up will stop working for their Zaps.

-The typical solution is to take your new app and put it into “Invite Only” status, or submit it for “Public Activation”, and then contact us and ask us to “hide” the previous app.
+The typical solution is to take your new app and put it into “Invite Only” status, or submit it for “Publishing”, and then contact us and ask us to “hide” the previous app.
 You can learn more about the process of getting the new app deployed here.

 Deduplication comparison for triggers errored